ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 When the elected node generates a new block, it will fill its data fields with the values it considers appropriate.
 These include:
 * Block Number: Blocks are numbered sequentially, so this is simply the most recent accepted block's number plus one.
-* timestamp: This is the "unix epoch" value (number of seconds since 1970-01-01 00:00:00) of the moment when the block was generated, with 1-second precision.
+* timestamp: This is the "Unix epoch" value (number of seconds since 1970-01-01 00:00:00) of the moment when the block was generated, with 1-second precision.
 * difficulty: This is the estimated mining difficulty.
 The formula for calculating this is explained in [Ixian Hybrid PoW](https://projectixian.github.io/tech_docs/mining_pow.html).
 * version: this is the current version of the block, which is hard-coded in the node's configuration.
 The version number of the subsequent block must be at least equal (or greater to) to this version number.
 * lastBlockChecksum: This field is a copy of the previous block's checksum field.